 - Personal injury and wrongful death lawsuits.
 These lawsuits are filed in civil court and seek to prove someone else’s negligent actions caused physical harm.
-The effects of asbestos exposure have been well known for many decades.
-However, asbestos continued to be manufactured and shipped to Florida and other regions.
-Lawsuits are generally filed against the asbestos producers.
+Lawsuits are generally filed against asbestos producers.

 - Asbestos trust funds.
-Many of the companies involved in producing asbestos products have gone out of business but have been required as part of bankruptcy proceedings to provide funding for individuals who suffer physical harm as a result of those products.
-There are dozens of asbestos trust funds that you may file a claim against.
-Your attorney can advise you of the trust fund options that are available in your case and can help you evaluate which trust(s) would offer the most value in your case.
+Many of the companies involved in producing asbestos products have filed for bankruptcy.
+During those proceedings, the companies were ordered to provide funding for individuals who suffer physical harm as a result of their products.
+Your attorney can advise you of the trust fund options available in your case and help you evaluate which trust(s) would offer the most value.

 - VA benefits: Asbestos was widely used on military bases and in military operations, resulting in a large number of mesothelioma cases.
-While lawsuits are not generally filed against the military as a result of this asbestos exposure, the military can be a source of medical treatment and disability benefits from those suffering from mesothelioma.
-An attorney can provide you with more information about how to access these benefits.
+While asbestos litigation is not generally filed against the military, the military can be a source of medical treatment and disability benefits for those suffering from mesothelioma.
+An experienced mesothelioma attorney can provide you with more information about how to access these benefits.

 - Social Security Disability Insurance.
-The social security payments you made during your years of work allow you to apply for disability benefits after your mesothelioma diagnosis, and your attorney can assist you in the application process for receiving these payments as well as the appeals process if your application is denied.
+The social security payments you contributed during your years of work allow you to apply for disability benefits after your mesothelioma diagnosis.
+Your attorney can assist you in the application process for receiving these payments, as well as the appeals process if your application is denied.

 - Workers’ compensation: Because mesothelioma often has a latency period of several decades, most people are no longer employed by the company where they worked when they were exposed to asbestos, making this option unavailable in a lot of cases.
-However, your attorney will study the facts of your case to ensure that you are aware of all of the funding options available to you.
-If workers’ compensation is an option, your attorney can help you with the process of obtaining those benefits.
+However, your attorney will study the facts of your case and, if workers’ compensation is an option, help you with the process of obtaining those benefits.

 You might simultaneously pursue some of these options.
 Receiving assistance from one option might dramatically affect how much you receive from other options.
 Your attorney can provide you with a fuller understanding of which options will complement each other to provide you with the maximum compensation available.

-Just as a delayed diagnosis of your disease can result in the loss of some of the treatment options available to you, delaying speaking with a mesothelioma lawyer can also limit your options.
-A mesothelioma personal injury lawsuit in Florida must be filed within four years after your diagnosis, and to recover damages related to your loved one’s death from mesothelioma, you must file a mesothelioma wrongful death lawsuit within two years after the date of death.
+If you wait to speak with a mesothelioma lawyer, your options may be limited.
+A mesothelioma personal injury lawsuit in Florida must be filed within four years after your diagnosis.
+To recover damages related to your loved one’s death from mesothelioma, you must file a mesothelioma wrongful death lawsuit within two years after the date of death.
 Failure to observe these deadlines generally results in the court declining to hear the case.

-Not only will beginning the legal process right away help preserve your funding options, but in some cases, it will also allow your attorney to seek to expedite the proceedings to provide this compensation as soon as possible.
+Not only will beginning the legal process right away help preserve your funding options, but in some cases, it will also allow your attorney to expedite the proceedings to recover compensation as soon as possible.

 Things to Look for in a Mesothelioma Lawyer

-Some of the things you should look for when selecting a personal injury attorney to assist you include:
+Some of the things you should look for when selecting a personal injury attorney include:

 - Experience with handling mesothelioma cases.
-During your free consultation, consider asking for references from the attorney of past mesothelioma clients or their family members who can share with you their level of satisfaction with the attorney’s services.
+Ask for references from past mesothelioma clients or their family members who can share their level of satisfaction with the attorney’s services.

-- A firm understanding of mesothelioma, the treatment options, the prognosis, and the funding sources available for individuals with this type of cancer.
+- A solid understanding of mesothelioma, the treatment options, the prognosis, and the funding sources available for individuals with this type of cancer.

-- Knowledge of past asbestos cases and the factors of those cases that influenced the outcome.
+- Knowledge of past asbestos cases and which factors influenced the outcome.

-- A strong network of medical and legal specialists that can help prove the elements of your case and provide expert testimony if needed.
+- A strong network of medical and legal specialists who can help prove the elements of your case and provide expert testimony if needed.

 - Compassion for you and your family and a willingness to explore all options to help you obtain the compensation you need.

 Mesothelioma in Florida?
-Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman Can Help
+Dolman Law Group Accident Injury Lawyers, PA, Can Help

-The legal team at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman is committed to serving our mesothelioma clients in Florida and others who have suffered personal injuries.
+The legal team at Dolman Law Group Accident Injury Lawyers, PA, is committed to serving our mass tort cases clients in Florida and others who have suffered personal injuries.
 We have experience in mesothelioma cases, including legal claims resulting in either litigation or a negotiated settlement, asbestos trust funds, and the claims or application processes involved in other benefit programs.
 We provide free consultations for prospective clients, and we also work on a contingent fee basis.

-Because of the time constraints of your disease and the processes involved in obtaining compensation, talk to a mesothelioma lawyer right away at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman to protect your right to this compensation.
+Because of the time constraints of your disease and the processes involved in obtaining compensation, talk to a mesothelioma lawyer right away at Dolman Law Group to protect your right to compensation.

-With offices across both Florida coasts, you can easily reach Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman at (833) 700-MESO or by contacting us online.
+With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA, at (833) 700-MESO or by contacting us online.